ipsy-md/docs/docs/open-science/research-data-management/publish.md

 - [Federal Data Protection Act](https://www.gesetze-im-internet.de/englisch_bdsg/)
 - [European data protection law](https://gdpr-info.eu/)

+A very effective tool to navigate through the legal questions is [iVA](https://www.berd-nfdi.de/legal-questions/) (interactive Virtual Assistant). iVA is developed by [BERD@NFDI](https://www.berd-nfdi.de/) a central resource for unstructured daata related to business, economics, and social sciences.

 ## Where to share your data

 There are multiple platforms to make your data public, here just a few of the most popular ones: